zifengcng/rocketmq-spring-boot-starter/README.md

 # rocketmq-spring-boot-starter

-阿里云RocketMQ   SpringBoot 版
+AliYun RocketMQ Spring Book Edition

 [中文](./README_zh_CN.md)

-支持功能：
-- [x] 普通消息三种发送方式：同步，异步，单向
+Support function:

+- [x] Three modes of sending ordinary messages: synchronous, asynchronous and one-way
-- [x] 订阅消息集群,广播
+- [x] Subscribe to Message Cluster, Broadcast
-- [x] 收发顺序消息
+- [x] Send and receive sequential messages
-- [x] 收发事务消息
+- [x] Transaction messages
-- [x] 收发延迟消息
+- [x] Delay message
-- [x] 收发定时消息
+- [x] receive and receive timing messages

-# 提示：
- 收发延时消息与定时消息：
- 在官方例子中，延时消息与定时消息大同小异，本质上都为普通消息
- 如果需要延时消息，与定时消息，建议使用定时任务（定时任务调度平台）
- 达到延时或定时的目的。
+#Tips:
+Delay message and timing message:
+In the official case, delayed news is much the same as regular news, essentially ordinary news.
+If delay message and timing message are needed, it is recommended to use timing task (timing task scheduling platform) To achieve the purpose of delay or timing.

 ## Quick Start